slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ---
 ### On speed, position and direction

+*'Speed is useful only if you are running in the right direction.' -- Joel Barker*

 Direction is more important than velocity.

-> *'Speed is useful only if you are running in the right direction.' -- Joel Barker*

 > *'Moving in a direction opposite to what we are doing right now where we are not successful will guarantee success.'*

 > *'When you run, make sure you run to something and not away from.' -- The Avett Brothers*

 Don’t be afraid to take time away to find it.

-> *'Only fools rush into a situation.
-By committing too quickly you lose your maneuverability.'*
+Only fools rush into a situation.
+By committing too quickly you lose your maneuverability.

 > *'Who seeks shall find.' -- Sophocles*